• Skip to primary navigation

 You would wonder why minors in college matter since they are optional.
 A minor is fairly inconsequential compared to your major.
 It requires fewer credits and only appears on your transcript, not your degree.
 Also, it does not require as much stress as your major does.

 However, think long term.
 Way beyond the experiences and eye-opening knowledge you would get from the minors, during an interview, a potential employer probably will not ask if you earned a minor in college.
-They’re more likely interested in things like your previous work experience, internships, college major, volunteer service, and extracurricular.

 Employers care about the courses job candidates take in college.
 Furthermore, the college offers countless opportunities for intellectual growth.
-A minor can help undergrads stretch their boundaries, strengthen key skills, and learn new disciplines, which is why choosing minor appeals to many students.

 How to Select a Minor in College

-• Think about your major, interests, and the reason you chose it: Consider which courses or speciality areas have gained your attention.
+Consider which courses or specialty areas have gained your attention.
 You can also think about your interests outside of your major.
 Think about a particular academic subject, industry, or activity that fascinates you.

-• Identify an area you want to improve or work on.
-Consider the opposite of your interests by looking at areas you want to strengthen.
-You could use a minor as a way to challenge yourself to conquer a subject or idea of which you have a limited understanding.
+Identify an area you want to improve or work on.
+Consider the opposite of your interests by looking at area you want to strengthen.

-• Meet with your advisor to discuss your options: Make an appointment with your advisor to gain their perspective.
-Ask them about which minor they would choose and work with them to create a plan to incorporate your minor courses into your schedule.
-Depending on your school, you can fill out a minor declaration form during your advisor meeting.
+Book an appointment with your advisor to gain their perspective.
+Ask them which minor they would choose and work with them to create a plan to incorporate your minor courses into your schedule.

-What Minors Are There?
+What Minor Are There?

 It mostly depends on what the specific college or university offers.
 Many academic fields have both majors and minors, but some do not have the latter.
-Sometimes minors don’t even have associated majors, and just stand on their own.
-It depends on the specificity of the minor program and the individual institution.

 • A foreign language